opengisch/talks/qfield/README.md

 - Snap to existing verteces and edges
 - Move a vertex and the snapped vertex of another feature is moved as well

+#### video freehand drawing
+If your device works with a stylus pen, you can use it for the freehand digitizing.

 ### GPS Tracking
 ### video tracking
 - Track wherever you going